 The vast majority of Americans will have to take on significant mortgage payments to pay for their homes.
-A simple change of fortune like the loss of a job, or development of a medical condition, could cause many people to struggle to afford their mortgage payments.
+A simple change of fortune like the loss of a job, or the development of a medical condition, could cause many people to struggle to afford their mortgage payments.
 Mortgage debt can add up extremely quickly, and there may seem like there is no way out of it except for selling your home or foreclosure.
-There are other options however, like renegotiating your loan payments or bankruptcy.
+There are other options, however, like renegotiating your loan payments, a loan modification, or bankruptcy.
 Declaring bankruptcy can be the kick-start you need to start fighting to keep your home in many cases.

 What Happens to Your Mortgage After Declaring?